DevilAguo0/hiddify/How-the-fragment-works-and-its-usage.md

 It splits the packets into two pieces and sends them.

 #### Random mode
-It transforms the packets into random chunks i.e. the packets are divided into very small chunks and then sends them.
+It transforms the packets into random chunks,that is, the packets are divided into very small pieces and then sends them.

 ## How to use fragment